-- Monitors attendance data at the school and individual pupil level. - Reports concerns about attendance to the headteacher/attendance lead/ Designated Safeguarding Lead (DSL) as appropriate. - Arranges calls, home visits and meetings with parents to discuss attendance issues. - Co-ordinates requests for Term-time Leave of Absence .
+- Monitors attendance data at the school and individual pupil level. - Reports concerns about attendance to the Headteacher/ Designated Safeguarding Lead (DSL) as appropriate. - Arranges calls, home visits and meetings with parents to discuss attendance issues. - Co-ordinates requests for Term-time Leave of Absence .